buzgalbraith/The-Knightian-Uncertainty-Effect-of-FInancial-Dissemination-on-Social-Media-A-Twitter-Informed-Kni/README.md

 # The-Knightian-Uncertainty-Effect-of-FInancial-Dissemination-on-Social-Media-A-Twitter-Informed-Kni
 Buz Galbraith, Siddhant Kumar
-- Twitter Paper Code.ipynb-  A Jupyter Notebook containing the code used for data processing and analysis in the paper.
+- Twitter Paper Code.ipynb - A Jupyter Notebook containing the code used for data processing and analysis in the paper.
-Data- Zip folder containing all data and charts referenced in the paper.
+- Data- Zip folder containing all data and charts referenced in the paper.
-CSV- a subfolder with our data in CSV format.
+  -CSV - a subfolder with our data in CSV format.
-Bloomberg-  a subfolder containing data collected from Bloomberg Market Wraps Fundamentals data- A subfolder with data relating to our macroeconomic indicator variables Overall- A subfolder containing that is an aggregate all data used for analysis Pattern- A subfolder with CSVs that were used for scraping purposes
+  - Bloomberg-  a subfolder containing data collected from Bloomberg Market Wraps Fundamentals data- A subfolder with data relating to our macroeconomic indicator variables Overall- A subfolder containing that is an aggregate all data used for analysis Pattern- A subfolder with CSVs that were used for scraping purposes